-6. Policy on the postponement of rates on Maori freehold land
+6. Policy on the postponement of rates on Māori freehold land

-This policy is prepared pursuant to sections 102 and 108 of the Local Government Act 2002 and section 115 of the Local Government (Rating) Act 2002.
+This policy is prepared pursuant to sections 102 and 108 of the Local Government Act 2002 and section 115 of the Local Government (Rating) Act 2002 and how this policy supports the principles set out in the Preamble to Te Ture Whenua Maori Act 1993.